 Incorporator: Andrew Purdy

 As a community-focused nonprofit, we are committed to transparency.
-You may review our draft foundational governing documents below.
+You may review our foundational governing documents below.